hmrizal/Credit-Scoring-HomeCredit/README.md

 ### Running

-2. Navigate inside the "Home-Credit-Default-Risk" folder and Run
+2. Navigate inside the "Credit-Scoring-HomeCredit" folder and Run

 ```
 jupyter notebook